ping-n/Plantogotchi-Documentation/README.md

 ---

 We delegate individual tasks according to our strengths and weaknesses.
 Alex prefer to work on the back-end and I was delegated with the front-end.
-We both had alot of fun designing and building the application within such a tight deadline.
+We both had a lot of fun designing and building the application within such a tight deadline.

 Alex - Back-end api, React front-end, debugging, spritesheet animation, Manual testing(api), back-end testing, styling the main plant modal amd Documentation.